Caesar History, Family Crest & Coats of Arms

 Caesar Settlers in United States in the 20th Century

-- Anna Caesar, aged 14, who emigrated to the United States, in 1903
+- Anna Caesar, aged 14, who immigrated to the United States, in 1903

 - David C. Caesar, aged 28, who landed in America from Glasgow, in 1905

-- Caroline A. Caesar, aged 57, who emigrated to the United States, in 1910
+- Caroline A. Caesar, aged 57, who immigrated to the United States, in 1910

 - Arthur Henry Caesar, aged 59, who landed in America from London, England, in 1915